rodolfo-arg/Gentleman.Dots/docs/flutter-debug.md

 ## What’s Configured

 - Dart DAP adapter (`dart debug_adapter`) is auto-detected.
-- flutter-tools debugger is enabled and runs via nvim-dap.
+- flutter-tools is used to run apps; its debugger and dev log panes are disabled to avoid heavy UI.
 - nvim-dap reads `.vscode/launch.json` if present and maps entries with `"type": "dart"`.
 - Default nvim-dap entries are provided if no `launch.json` exists:
   - Launch `lib/main.dart` in the current workspace
   - Launch `example/lib/main.dart` for typical plugin repos
   - Attach to a running Dart/Flutter process

-- nvim-dap-ui auto-opens on session start; close/toggle with `<leader>du`.
-- nvim-dap-virtual-text shows inline values at EOL during stops.
+- Minimal UI (dap-ui disabled); nvim-dap-virtual-text shows inline values at EOL during stops.

 ## Recommended .vscode/launch.json